Last updated: 12/01/2012

 Customer Premises Equipment (CPE)

 Wisp top2_x.jpg (365460 bytes)Shown to the left is a Deliberant radio deployed as a CPE.
 This particular model has a 14dbi panel antenna built into it, and 500mW of power.
 It is capable of connections in excess of five miles when connecting to another radio of the same type in point-to-point or AP mode, and capable of connecting to wifi networks at a mile or more when used as a client bridge (CPE).
 Of course, that is under nearly ideal conditions.
 While use of this carrier-class equipment provides for a very good signal capture, it also adds a great deal of complexity to the solution.
 This is why most people do not deploy it.
-It requires the end user to understand the device, how to configure it, how to design the network, how to install and (perhaps) build Ethernet lines, and how to successfully interface the CPE to the local LAN.
+It requires the end user to understand the device, how to configure it, how to design the network, how to install and (perhaps) build Ethernet lines, and how to successfully interface the CPE to the LAN.
 Because these CPEs have typically been sold to professional installers, there are few instructions with them – they are simply not aimed at the consumer market.
-The WFRBoost available with the WiFiRanger is an example of a CPE - it is the first CPE packaged with a consumer product, and with configuration integrated with the wireless router.
-Because the WFBoost has integrated configuration and management with the WiFiRanger software, it is the first easy to use CPE in the consumer marketplace.
+The WiFiRanger Mobile and Marine are examples of a CPE - it is the first CPE packaged with a consumer product, and with configuration integrated with the wireless router.
+Because the Mobile and Marine have integrated configuration and management with the WiFiRanger software, it is the first easy to use CPE in the consumer marketplace.

 Bullet thru roof outside 2.jpg (86259 bytes)Bullet thru roof inside.jpg (63537 bytes)You can also mount a CPE on the roof of a truck or other vehicle.
 On the left you can see a small outside omni antenna (black) just behind the roof rack, with a Ubiquity Bullet connected to it thru the roof.
 Of course, you need the inside space to mount the radio if you do it this way.
 In this case you can connect the CPE to a wireless router like the WiFiRanger and repeat the signal, or you could just hardwire it to the Ethernet port of a laptop or a miniature desktop computer dedicated to servicing the vehicle.
 It would allow easy capture of signals at hotels, shopping malls, fast food restaurants, libraries, etc. If you are looking for a mini desktop for vehicle use take a look at the Asus Eee Box series.

 There are many commercial radios on the market that are used to deploy wifi networks.
 Almost all of them can be used as CPEs with proper configuration.
-My preferred CPEs are from Ubiquity and Deliberant.
-Both companies make highly configurable devices that are priced right and are very reliable.
+My preferred CPEs are from Ubiquity.
+Ubiquity makes highly configurable devices that are priced right and are very reliable.
 Over the years I’ve used many of their products to deploy both wifi networks, and as CPEs.

 If you would like to "play around with" a CPE and interface it to your existing Cradlepoint (or other) router, and feel you have the time and skills to do so, then I would recommend you use a Ubiquity Bullet as your CPE.
 This is relatively low cost (around $50 with the Ethernet injector), has a nice small form factor to work with, and allows for a choice of antennas.
 I would recommend a short 8dbi omni antenna which you can find for around $30 if you look carefully online.
 You can mount it to your ladder, like I show in the picture, or you can look at the Antenna section here, and utilize a mount attached to the batwing TV lift.
 The Bullet is 100mW and generally priced at $39, Bullet2 is 400mW, the Bullet M (newest model, part of the AirMax family) is 600 mW and the Bullet2HP is 1000mW (around $80).
 These require the POE15 HD27012 Power Over Ethernet injector (15 volt) and can take up to a 24-volt POE for longer distances.
 For use with an RV I'd recommend the Bullet (100 mW) or the Bullet2HP; the M models are not needed in this application.
 The Bullets can run off of 9-24 volt power, depending on the distance of the cat5 cable.
 For RV use with runs around 60' you can usually eliminate the 120-volt transformer and directly connect the injector to 12-volt battery power.
 However, you have to maintain polarity.
 If you don't know what you are doing, don't do this.